amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 ![](images/image123.png)

-Note: There is a known race condition where when executing the playbook it will fail on the first run for some older RHEL 7.0 hosts.
+**NOTE:** There is a known race condition where when executing the playbook it will fail on the first run for some older RHEL 7.0 hosts.
 Simply re-run the playbook and everything should complete successfully, and the hosts that failed the first time will complete remediation.